RiftValleySoftware/ambiamara/README.md

 =
 This is a rich countdown timer app.
 It was designed specifically for public speakers, but has many uses.

 This app is [publicly available on the Apple App Store](https://itunes.apple.com/us/app/ambiamara/id1448933389).
-It is an [Apple iOS-only](https://www.apple.com/ios) app, written in [Swift](https://www.apple.com/swift/).
+It is an [Apple iOS-only](https://www.apple.com/ios) app, written in [Swift](https://www.apple.com/swift/), but will also be available as a [MacCatalyst](https://developer.apple.com/mac-catalyst/) app.

 [This is the basic instruction page for AmbiaMara](https://riftvalleysoftware.com/work/ios-apps/ambiamara/)